 – Admin, cover design and formatting is being donated, free of charge.

-– There is a small, unavoidable, fee to process payments.
+– There is a small, unavoidable, fee for processing payments.

 Charity donation